oscarine/oscarine-api/README.md

 sudo apt-get update
 sudo apt-get install postgresql postgresql-contrib libssl-dev
 ```
 * Now create the database.
 For that we first open the psql shell.
-Go the directory where your postgres file is stored.
+Go to the directory where your postgres file is stored
 ```text
 # For linux users
 sudo -u postgres psql